GlykeriaStr/CV/README.md

 ## Experience

 **War of the Worlds - Immersive Experience** (March 2019 - December 2019)
-FOH
+Front of House

 - Changing positions every day according to where they needed more help.
-Here was my first introduction to coding.
+- Dealing with complaints
+- VR technician
+- Managing customer service experience
+- Administration
+- In charge of bookings

 **National Theatre** (April 2016 - August 2016)
 Actor